A blog that is a single executable binary

 We define three buffers:

 The most important functions called from server_proc_req are server_receive and server_send.
-These two methods read and write data to/from the socket.
+These two functions handle reading and writing data to/from the socket.

 enum server_receive_ret {